francois-rd/coma/docs/source/tutorials/examples/parser.rst

 In this example, the :obj:`parser_hook` adds a new :obj:`--dry-run` flag to the command line.
-This flag is used by the :obj:`pre_run_hook` to exit the program early (before the command is actually executed) if the flag is given on the command line.
+This flag is used by the :obj:`pre_run_hook` to exit the program early (before a command is actually executed) if the flag is given on the command line.
 Because these are global hooks, this behavior is present regardless of the command that is invoked: